dendisuhubdy/bcnn/README.md

            'maxIter', 5, ... % used for 'schulz' only
         } ;

-	The option `method` specifies the approach to compte the matrix-square root.
+	The option `method` specifies the approach to compute the matrix-square root.
 The `svd`  approach computes the matrix square-root by taking the square-root of eigenvalues and the svd matrices are cached for backward compuation.
 Thh fast approximation `schulz` by solving Newton iteration is an order-of-magnitude faster during forward pass.
 However, the backward still requires svd computation and offer no benefit in efficiency during training phase.

 1. Once the fine-tuning is complete, you can train a linear SVM on the extracted features to evaluate the model.
 See `run_experiments.m` for training/testing using SVMs.
 You can simply set the MODELPATH to the location of the fine-tuned model and set the `impbcnnmm.opts` to: